This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 Although most platform services are accessed by external clients, sometimes it makes sense for a platform service to be accessed only by other portions of your online infrastructure, for example, a non-exposed competitive player ranking service.
 Although such backend platform services typically lack an external network route and IP address, they follow the same design practices as frontend platform services.

-The following solutions provide more information about how to build backend services on Cloud Platform.
+The following solutions provide more information about how to build backend services on Google Cloud.

 - Designing APIs to communicate between microservices on App Engine

 Dedicated game servers provide the game logic.
 To minimize latency perceived by the user, client game apps typically communicate directly with the dedicated game servers.
 This makes them part of the frontend service architecture.

 The industry doesn't have standard terminology, so for the purposes of this article:

 - machine refers to the physical or virtual machine the game-server processes run on.

 - game server refers to the game-server process.
 Multiple game-server processes may run simultaneously on one machine.

 - instance refers to a single game-server process.

 The term dedicated can be misleading for today's backend game servers.
 In its original context, dedicated referred to game servers that ran on dedicated hardware in a 1:1 ratio.
 Today, most game publishers manage multiple game-server processes running concurrently on a machine.
 Despite the fact that these processes now rarely have entire machines dedicated to them, the term dedicated game server is still in frequent use in the gaming industry.